Products are chosen independently by our editors. Purchases made through our links may earn us a commission.

 ADA seal of approval

-You could mistake the Quip electric toothbrush for an O.G.manual toothbrush.
+You could mistake the Quip electric toothbrush for an O.G. manual toothbrush.
 However, looks can be deceiving.
 This unique subscription package toothbrush comes packing a brushing timer and a vibration motor.

 However, the Quip’s cleaning testing results were disappointing—it was one of the worst performers in our plaque dye test.
 Also, it shut off after five seconds at least three times during testing.
-It would start up again without issue, but the unexpected shutoff was irritating.
+It would start up again without issue, but the unexpected shutdown was irritating.

 The Quip comes with a cover that secures the toothbrush onto a mirror (or another slick surface) using proprietary reusable tape.
 However, the cover does nothing to protect the brush head's bristles.